techbrett/OfficeDocs-SkypeForBusiness/Teams/town-hall-chat.md

 Set-CsTeamsEventsPolicy -Identity <policy name> -TownhallChatExperience Optimized
 ```

-## Limitations

-### Event Chat Limitations

-- If a town hall restarts, event chat isn't available in the new town hall.

-- Attendees can only send up to 200 characters of text and emojis into the Event Chat.

-- All other message composition options that are available in a [Teams Meeting chat](manage-meeting-chat.md) like sending pictures, sending GIFs, attaching files, or formatting text aren't supported.
-Hyperlinks are only supported if they're fewer than 200 characters.

-- Attendees can't use `@` to mention others, reply to other chat messages using the 'Reply' function, or 'React' to messages.

-- Event Chat is only available for attendees, presenters, and organizers during the town hall.
-Event chat isn't available before or after the town hall.

-- During the town hall, attendees can only see the last 200 messages.

-- Attendees sending chat messages might experience a 15-30 second latency from the presenters and organizers.

-## Event chat messaging
+## Event chat eDiscovery and storage

 Messages for event chat in town halls are only stored in the organizer's mailbox for up to 30 days.

-If you do a content search for the organizer, you can see all the messages that were sent in that event chat for up to 30 days after the town hall ends.
+During this time, if you do a content search for the organizer, you can see all the messages that were sent in that event chat.
 However, if you place the organizer’s mailbox on legal hold, the mailbox continues to keep the event chat messages for longer.

 When the organizer leaves the company anytime from when the event is scheduled to 30 days after the town hall ends, the following details apply: